 47. Go Snorkeling in Biscayne National Park

-Biscayne National Park is known as one of the best snorkeling destinations in the United States.
-Located just south of Miami, this unusual National Park covers mostly ocean and has a relatively small land area that’s actually above the water.
+Biscayne National Park is one of the best snorkeling destinations in the United States.
+Located just south of Miami, this unusual National Park covers mostly the ocean and has a relatively small land area that’s actually above the water.

 It’s a popular spot for boaters and kayakers hoping to see manatees, but diving and snorkeling are the two most popular draws in the park.
 There are several shipwrecks that can be visited independently or as part of a tour and plenty of coral reefs that are perfect for a snorkel trip.

 I went out on a boat with the park’s official tour provider and had a phenomenal experience at a spot called Anniversary Key.
-The water was a perfect depth for me to dive down to see the coral up close and there were hundreds of brightly colored fish darting around.
+The water was a perfect depth for me to dive down to see the coral up close.
+There were hundreds of brightly colored fish darting around.